Communication

 Note-Taking During Meetings

-Focus on 3 elements
+Focus on 3 Elements

 Capture only decisions, action items (who, what, by when), and unresolved issues.
 For instance, verbatim transcription is unnecessary; focus on conclusions and next steps.

-Use abbreviations and templates
+Use Abbreviations and Templates

 Pre-define shortcuts like "D: Decision," "A: Action," "Q: Open question."
 Pre-made templates let you fill blanks during the meeting.